Heatherhill – heather, hills and original nature by Kattegat

 Heatherhill is an open preserved natural reserve with beautiful grass and heathery hills which resemble the Scottish highland.
 However, Heatherhill lies in North Sealand near Rågeleje with impressive slopes of 15-20 metres facing the beach and Kattegat.
 Experience a piece of the original North Sealand nature with a great biodiversity in flora and fauna.

 The great hills and valleys of Heatherhill were formed during the last Ice Age.
-The melting ice carried sand and gravel which settled at the ice edge whereby the large ridges along the coast were formed.
-Dalstrøget between the beach and the parking lot was created by a giant glacial stream which dug into the ground.
+The melting ice carried sand and gravel, which settled at the ice edge, whereby the large ridges along the coast were formed.
+Dalstrøget, between the beach and the parking lot, was created by a giant glacial stream which dug into the ground.
 Later on, the material in front of the 15-20 metres high coastal slopes was removed by the sea.
-Over time, the wind has laid a sand layer over the ground, especially during the sand drift in the period from the 16th-18th centuries.
+Over time, the wind has laid a sand layer over the ground, especially during the sand drift from the 16th-18th centuries.

 North Sealand 100 years ago

-In Heatherhill, there are many different low species of plants which are typically found on moors and open grazing land which along with scattered brooms and junipers dominate the area.
-This type of plantation covered the majority of North Sealand 100 years ago and thanks to the nature conservation they are still to be found here.
-The lovely wind flower and bloody crane’s bill bloom in the spring and summer where heather and crowberry cover the hills in large mosaic surfaces of rose-pink and purple in late summer.
+In Heatherhill, there are many different low species of plants which are typically found on moors and open grazing land, which, along with scattered brooms and junipers, dominate the area.
+This type of plantation covered most of North Sealand 100 years ago, and thanks to nature conservation, they are still to be found here.
+The lovely windflower and bloody crane’s bill bloom in the spring and summer, where heather and crowberry cover the hills in large mosaic surfaces of rose-pink and purple in late summer.

 Do you love butterflies?